 Born at Dauphin on 21 November 1913, son of David McLean and Sarah McIntyre, he was educated at Whitmore School, Smith-Jackson School, Dauphin Collegiate, and the Dauphin Normal School.
 After one year of teaching at Dauphin Plains School, he attended the University of Saskatchewan, then articled in law at Tisdale, Saskatchewan.
-He contracted tuberculosis before enlisting in the Royal Canadian Air Force.
+He contracted tuberculosis before enlisting in the Royal Canadian Air Force and convalesced at a sanatorium in Saskatchewan.
 After the Second World War, he practised law in Dauphin and served as Mayor of Dauphin from 1956 to 1958.
 He was President of the Manitoba Association of Urban Municipalities in 1958.

 Elected as a Conservative to the Manitoba Legislature from 1958, he was re-elected in 1959, 1962, and 1966.
 During his tenure, he was made a Queen’s Counsel (1960).
 He was the Minister of Education (1958-1963) responsible for the major school consolidation of the province.
 He also served as Attorney General (1963-1966), Minister Public Utilities and Minister of Public Works (1966-1968), and Minister of Transportation (1968-1969).
 He was defeated by Peter Burtniak in the 1969 general election.
 Later he became a judge in Saskatchewan, serving at Yorkton and Regina.
 He retired from the bench in 1983.

 Around 1942, he married nurse Margaret Young (1918-2000) and they had a daughter, Bernice McLean (1949-1984).